When considering your options in the mortgage landscape of UK, it might better suit your needs to learn about porting your existing mortgage.

 It's also a good opportunity to discuss any potential changes in your mortgage rate or terms.
 Understanding these details early in the process helps in making an informed decision about whether porting your mortgage is the best option for your situation.

 The lender will also conduct a credit check to assess your creditworthiness.
-It's important to be transparent and provide accurate information to facilitate a smooth process.
+Be transparent and provide accurate information to facilitate a smooth process.

 By understanding these steps and considerations, you'll be better equipped to navigate the mortgage porting process, making it a smoother and more predictable experience.